-3.6.
-Provenance
+3.6 Provenance

 Provenance is the likely origin of a bycatch individual.
-It is possible to determine the provenance of an individual only if it has been previously marked (e.g. tagged, branded, biopsied) and those marking data are available.
+It is only possible to determine the provenance of an individual if it has been previously marked (e.g. tagged, branded, biopsied) and those marking data are available.
 Genetic / biopsy samples were not collected or examined by observers; thus, it was not possible to tie individuals to a distinct population using genetic markers.

-With respect to data recording, there was no clear designation of a column specifically for provenance-related tags, brands or biopsy marks.
+With respect to data recording, there was no clear designation of a column specifically for provenancerelated tags, brands or biopsy marks.
 There are three observer columns for tag entry, labelled individually: csp_tag_number, tag_ID and tag_capture.
-There were no entries in the tag_ID column, and two tag disposal numbers8 were recorded in both the csp_tag_number and tag_capture columns.
-There was also one record in the tag-capture column (10995) that did not match the entry in the csp_tag_number column (10998).
-It is probable that this is a typographical error, as the capture was not recorded as 'decomposing' by the observer, or as 'dead before being caught' by the expert.
+There were no entries in the tag_ID column, and seven tag disposal numbers6 were recorded in both the csp_tag_number and tag_capture columns.
+There was also text occasionally recorded in the tag-capture column (twine, rope, CSP, non and no), it was unclear what these related to.
 The data records suggest some uncertainty on the part of observers around the correct data entry requirements.

-There were no observer data records of a previously tagged individual, and nor was there any evidence of tagged individuals in the images provided to the expert.
+There were no observer data records of a previously tagged individual, and nor was there any evidence of previously tagged individuals in the images provided to the expert.

-3.7.
-Fisheries data
+3.7 Fisheries data

-The following figures provide a brief summary of all bycatch events for which there were photos and records from the 2021/22 year (n = 72) in relation to fishing areas, injury status, month of event and fishing methods.
+The following figures provide a brief summary of all bycatch events for which there were photos and records from the 2022/23 year (n = 88) in relation to fishing areas, injury status, month of event and fishing methods.

-Most (93%, n = 67) bycatch events with adequate photos / records were captures in a trawl fishery (TWL events; Table 5) with the remainder captures from surface longlining (6%; SLL) or attributable to set-netting (1%; SN).
-We note that a number of observer SLL bycatch records had no associated photographs for identification verification (n = 26).
-The lack of imagery here likely relates to the focus of the observer on returning the animal safely to sea, or that some individuals were never brought aboard (e.g. when longlining).
+Most (92%, n = 81) bycatch events with adequate photos / records were captures in a trawl fishery (TWL events; Table 5) with the remainder captures from set-netting (5%; SN) or attributable to bottom long lining (1%; BLL).
+We note that the BLL bycatch record had no associated photograph for identification verification (instead including a video recording), and two of the SN records were missing any imagery.
+The lack of still imagery here related to the focus of the crew on returning the animal safely to sea, and / or that some individuals were not brought aboard (e.g. released by crew before observations could be made).